 |"Breastfeeding photos embarrass Chinese-American to death"|

-But, an article calling breastfeeding "disturbing" and "disgusting?"
-That I definitely couldn't deal with.
+That article calling breastfeeding "disturbing" and "disgusting" turned out to be the last straw on the camel's back.
+I couldn't deal with the whole thing anymore.
 I tried to talk to my editor, but he thought I was overreacting.
 Our conversation could never reach a conclusion.
 Angry readers wrote to the newspaper, but the paper didn't respond.

 I was disappointed.
 I thought the problem with that article was obvious, even Facebook said sorry for banning breastfeeding photos.
 But there was my editor, a newsperson who I once admired, sitting in front of me, insisting that there was nothing wrong with that article, that I was overreacting, that I had a personal issue.

 Later I took my baby to a local breastfeeding support group, and learned that the California law actually requires employers to provide employees with reasonable time and space for nursing.
 Federal law also requires any employer with more than 50 employees to do the same.
 World Journal Los Angels has much more than 50 employees but no nursing room, which is against both federal and CA law.

 It turned out even me myself didn't know what right I should have.
 I realized that I might helped to form the hostile atmosphere.
 I talked to my supervisor about the possibility to have a nursing room set up in the company, but she never responded.
 I filed a complain with the HR about the colleagues harass me about washing pumping accessories in the kitchen, but the HR manager brushed my concern with "they were just joking about it, didn't mean to harass you."